python-poetry/poetry/docs/faq.md

 ```

 This means, your project aims to be compatible to any Python version >=3.7,<4.0.
 Whenever you try to add a dependency,
-whose python requirement doesn't match the whole range Poetry will tell you this, e.g.:
+whose Python requirement doesn't match the whole range, Poetry will tell you this, e.g.:

 ```
 The current project's Python requirement (>=3.7.0,<4.0.0) is not compatible with some of the required packages Python requirement: